Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             use this function to merge manual checked ones and predicted ones.
       --statistics, -s      Doing statistics for TSS candidates. it will store in statistics folder.
-Default is False
+Default is False.
       --validate_gene, -v   Using TSS candidates to validate genes in annotation file. it will store in statistics folder.
-Default is False
+Default is False.
       --compute_program COMPUTE_PROGRAM, -t COMPUTE_PROGRAM
                             Which program do you want to predict.
-(TSS or processing_site)
+(TSS or processing_site) Default is TSS.
       --compare_transcript_assembly COMPARE_TRANSCRIPT_ASSEMBLY, -ta COMPARE_TRANSCRIPT_ASSEMBLY
                             If you want to compare with transcriptome assembly, please assign the folder of gff file of transcript assembly.Default is False.
       --fuzzy FUZZY, -fu FUZZY
                             The fuzzy for comparing TSS and transcript assembly.
-                            Default is 5
+                            Default is 5.
       --cluster CLUSTER, -c CLUSTER
                             This number is for compare manual detected TSS and prediced one.
 If the position between manual checked one and predicted one is smaller or equal than this value, It will only print one of them.
+Default is 2.
-Default is 2 --length LENGTH, -le LENGTH
+      --length LENGTH, -le LENGTH
-                            The length that you want to compare with manual check for statistics.
+                            The length of genome that you want to compare betweeb predicted one and manual checked one for statistics.
                             If you want to compare whole genome, please don't turn it on.
-The default is comparing whole genome
+The default is comparing whole genome.
       --re_check_orphan, -ro
                             If your annotation file lack information of gene or locus_tag, you can turn it on.
 It will try to compare with CDS.
-Default is False
+Default is False.
       --overlap_feature OVERLAP_FEATURE, -of OVERLAP_FEATURE
                             If processing site and TSS are overlap, you can keep "TSS" or "processing_site" or "both".
 Default is both.